Man accused of kidnapping, assaulting boy arrested in Miami

 MIAMI (AP) — A man arrested by police early Tuesday is accused of abducting, sexually assaulting and shooting a 12-year-old boy who had snuck out of his home to walk to a friend’s house in South Florida.

-A passerby saw the boy wandering along a street before 3 a.m.
+A passerby saw the boy wandering along a Miami street before 3 a.m.
 Saturday and alerted authorities.
-The boy later told police that he had heard a loud bang and was pushed out of a car.
+The boy later told police he had heard a loud bang and was pushed out of a car.
 He had been shot in the jaw and was temporarily blinded.

-“He had lost his sight and he was using his touch trying to find his way around to seek help,” Miami-Dade Det.
-Alvaro Zabaleta told news outlets.
+“He had lost his sight and he was using his touch trying to find his way around to seek help,” Miami-Dade detective Alvaro Zabaleta told news outlets.

 Police said they arrested Aliex Santiesteban, 43, early Tuesday.
-He’s charged with sexual battery with a deadly weapon/serious injury, kidnapping a child under 13 and attempted murder.
+He’s charged with sexual battery with a deadly weapon, kidnapping a child under 13 and attempted murder.
+Major Brian Rafky of the Miami-Dade police’s Special Victims Bureau said detectives were able to track down the suspect through “good old-fashioned police work and DNA evidence.”

 The boy is recovering at Jackson Memorial Hospital, police said.